View Details Explore Now →

 What is the most common knee injury in soccer?

-The most common knee injuries in soccer include Anterior Cruciate Ligament (ACL) tears, meniscus tears, and Medial Collateral Ligament (MCL) sprains, often resulting from sudden stops, pivots, and direct impacts.
+The common soccer knee injuries include Anterior Cruciate Ligament (ACL) tears, meniscus tears, and Medial Collateral Ligament (MCL) sprains, often resulting from sudden stops, pivots, and direct impacts.

 How can I prevent knee injuries while playing soccer?